Graph isomorphism in quasipolynomial time parameterized by treewidth: Isomorphism of Graphs Parameterized by Treewidth

-\paragraph{Improved Graphs} The \emph{$k$-improvement} of a graph $G$ is the graph $G^k$ obtained from $G$ by connecting every pair of non-adjacent vertices $v,w$ for which there are more than $k$ pairwise internally vertex disjoint paths connecting $v$ and $w$.
-The \emph{separability} of a graph $G$, denoted by $\sep(G)$, is the smallest integer $k$ such that $G^k=G$.
-Equivalently, $\sep(G)$ equals the maximum size $|S_{v,w}|$ of a leftmost minimal separator among all non-adjacent vertices $v,w\in V(G)$.
+\paragraph{Improved Graphs} The \emph{$k$-improvement} of a graph $G$ is the graph $G^k$ obtained from $G$ by connecting every pair of non-adjacent vertices $v,w$ for which there are more than $k$ pairwise internally vertex disjoint paths connecting $v$ and $w$\footnote{In \cite{DBLP:journals/siamcomp/LokshtanovPPS17}, a slightly different notion of improvement is used where an edge is also added when there are exactly $k$ pairwise internally vertex disjoint paths connecting non-adjacent vertices.}.
+The \emph{separability} of a graph $G$, denoted by $\sep G$, is the smallest integer $k$ such that $G^k=G$.
+Equivalently, $\sep G$ equals the maximum size $|S_{v,w}|$ of a leftmost minimal separator among all non-adjacent vertices $v,w\in V(G)$.

-The next lemma says that one can $k$-improve a graph for some $k\geq \tw(G)$ and reduce the separability of that graph while preserving the treewidth of that graph.
+The next lemma says that one can $k$-improve a graph for some $k\geq \tw G$ and reduce the separability of that graph while preserving the treewidth of that graph.